Zone Look-up Map

 - EPC = Variances related to other IDO sections requested during consideration of a Site Plan – EPC

-- ZHE = Variances related to other IDO sections requested during consideration of a Site Plan – Admin or a Site Plan – DRB
+- ZHE = Variances related to other IDO sections requested during consideration of a Site Plan – Admin.

-Subsection 6-4(K) describes the notification distance for property owners and neighborhood associations.
+Subsection 6-4(J) describes the notification distance for property owners and neighborhood associations.

 1. Process